sknop/shoe-store/lab2.md

 FROM shoe_order_customer_product
 GROUP BY email;
 ```
+> [!NOTE]
-NOTE: You might need to change the loyalty level numbers according to the amount of the data you have already ingested.
+> You might need to change the loyalty level numbers according to the amount of the data you have already ingested.

 Prepare the table for loyalty levels: